bumblefudge/ERCs/ERCS/erc-xxxx.md

 This combination of an on-chain element (such as that defined in [EIP-4337]) and a user-agent or "signer" authorized to interact with that on-chain element, is often referred to as a "smart wallet" or "hybrid wallet".

 Note that the capability/feature flags passed over this `get_capabilities` RPC method are [explicitly partitioned](https://eips.ethereum.org/EIPS/eip-5792#wallet_getcapabilities-example-return-value) by `chainId`, formatted as a bytestring rather than as an ASCII string.
+Over time, a generic (`chainId 0x00`) was added for capabilities that a wallet can provide to any chain in the virtual machine, following the "ChainId 0" convention established years prior by SAFE implementations and integrations.

 While [EIP-5792] only defines one such flag, additional ones (perhaps with more complex data shapes) are expected to be defined in forthcoming EIPs.

+Note: Since all capabilities are either expressed as chain-specific or VM-specific, it is possible to translate roundtrip and losslessly between the EIP-5792 expression and a CAIP-25 native expression.
+The goal here is that EIP-5792 will help applications abstract over the complexities of multiple possible wallet types and wallet-connection types, so that applications can just encode their core logic at the level of batches of on-chain calls, and shape these batches with capability-discovery signals possible over any connection type.

 ### EIP-7715 and `wallet_grantPermissions`